theShield-Z/circloO_helper/README.md

 # To Do / Known Bugs

-- make mechanisms more robust and easier to use.
+- fully deprecate mechanisms in favor of object groups
+- add a defaults module that contains example levels and former mechanisms
 - improve examples in `main.py` to reflect the most recent version.
-- Add options to the pip installer (e.g., if you know you won't use the video converter, you don't need to install opencv)
+- update the README with new features for this version
-- preexisting levels with connections don't always parse properly.
+- preexisting levels with connections don't always parse properly... for *some* reason??